5.4: Other Controversial Issues

 Juveniles and Psychopharmacology

-A recent Centers for Disease Control (CDC) report has suggested that as many as 1 in 5 children between the ages of 5 and 17 may have some type of mental disorder (e.g., ADHD, autism, anxiety, depression) (CDC, 2013).
+A recent Centers for Disease Control (CDC) report suggested that as many as 1 in 5 children between the ages of 5 and 17 may have some mental disorder (e.g., ADHD, autism, anxiety, depression) (CDC, 2013).
 The incidence of bipolar disorder in children and adolescents has also increased 40 times recently (Moreno et al., 2007), and it is now estimated that 1 in 36 children have been diagnosed with an autism spectrum disorder (CDC, 2023).
 Why has there been such an increase in these numbers?
-There is no single answer to this important question.
-Some believe that greater public awareness has contributed to increased teacher and parent referrals.
-Others argue that the increase stems from changes in criteria currently used for diagnosing.
-Still others suggest environmental factors, either prenatally or postnatally, have contributed to this upsurge.
+This important question has no single answer.
+Some believe that greater public awareness has increased teacher and parent referrals.
+Some attribute the rise to changes in diagnostic criteria.
+Still others suggest environmental factors, prenatally or postnatally, have contributed to this upsurge.

 Picture of a pair of kids shoes with alphabet pills spelling the word "Prozac".